Advanced search

 Psychiatric disorders

 Co-morbidity of psychiatric disorders in ADHD is common and should be taken into account when prescribing stimulant products.
+A personal and family history of psychiatric disorders should be systematically sought before starting treatment with methylphenidate (see section 4.2).
 In the case of emergent psychiatric symptoms or exacerbation of pre-existing psychiatric disorders, methylphenidate should not be given unless the benefits outweigh the risks to the patient.

 Development or worsening of psychiatric disorders should be monitored at every adjustment of dose, then at least every 6 months, and at every visit: discontinuation of treatment may be appropriate.